exoshuffle/raysort/README.md

 ## Starting up a Cluster

-1. Install Terraform: `$RAYSORT_ROOT/terraform/setup.sh`
+1. Install Terraform: `scripts/installers/install_terraform.sh`
-2. Go to `$RAYSORT_ROOT/terraform/aws`.
-If you don't have [direnv](https://direnv.net/), manually run the content of `.envrc`.
-3. In `$RAYSORT_ROOT/terraform/aws`, run `terraform apply` to launch a cluster of AWS instances.
-4. Make sure you can ssh into one of the worker nodes using `ssh -i ~/.aws/login-us-west-2.pem -o StrictHostKeyChecking=no -o UserKnownHostsFile=/dev/null <worker_ip>`.
-If you cannot, it's likely because your current VM is not in the same security group as the worker nodes (which are in the `default` security group).
-The easiest solution is to find your instance on the AWS EC2 UI, right click "Security -> Change Security Groups", and add your instance to the `default` security group.
-TODO: this might be possible to automate in Terraform.
-5. Run Ansible to set up the worker nodes: `$RAYSORT_ROOT/ansible/setup.sh`
-6. Start Ray: `$RAYSORT_ROOT/ansible/start_ray.sh`
+2. Run `python scripts/cls.py up --ray` to launch a Ray cluster, or `--yarn` to launch a YARN cluster for Spark
+3. You can run `python scripts/cls.py setup --ray` or `--yarn` to redo the Ray or YARN setup
-7. Run a test run on the cluster: `python raysort/main.py --total_gb=256 2>&1 | tee main.log`
+4. Run a test run on the cluster: `python raysort/main.py --total_gb=256 2>&1 | tee main.log`

 ## Misc